Rose Island Lighthouse

 Tickets: (401) 847-0000

-My 300-page book, Lighthouses and Coastal Attractions of Southern New England: Connecticut, Rhode Island, and Massachusetts, provides special human interest stories from each of the 92 lighthouses, along with plenty of indoor and outdoor coastal attractions to explore, and tours.
+Lighthouses and Coastal Attractions of Southern New England: This book provides special human interest stories from each of the 92 lighthouses of the south New England states, along with plenty of indoor and outdoor coastal attractions to explore, and tours.
 You'll find detailed stories about rescues from Ida Lewis, the local hero, and plenty of other local stories.
 There are over 360 images to enjoy as well.
 Look inside! |